All businesses or organizations have two indispensable financial flows: Expenses and Revenue.

 The money coming in (revenue) is responsible for meeting the requirements and helping to run the business.
 Once the money is in, the organization requires a department to track all expenses and keep minimal costing.
-Now, to manage all the mentioned jobs, accounts payable comes into action.
+Now, to manage all the mentioned jobs accounts payable come into action.
 Let’s have a deep understanding of Accounts Payable.

-In simple terms, when a company buys goods on credit that need to be paid back in a certain time period, it is known as Accounts Payable.
-A company’s total Accounts Payable comes under the head’s current liabilities.
+In simple terms, when a company buys goods on credit that need to be paid back in a certain period, it is known as Accounts Payable.
+A companys total Accounts Payable come under the heads current liabilities.
 Accounts Payable is a short-term payable debt that needs to be paid to avoid default.
 In a company, the AP department is responsible for making the payments owed by the company to the suppliers or creditors.

 This article includes:

 In this section, we will provide a comprehensive overview of what AP is and its importance in the financial operations of a business.
 We will explain the concept, which refers to the money a company owes to its suppliers or vendors for goods and services received but not yet paid for.
 We will delve into the basic principles, including the types of liabilities it represents and the key elements involved, such as invoices, purchase orders, and payment terms.

 - What is the Role of Accounts Payable?